 Colour and Schemes

 A simple idea is to go with a neutral colour for the walls and use pops of colour through posters, wall decals, accessories and books.
-I would avoid too many reds or bright greens which are quite stimulating colours.
+I would avoid too many reds, bright greens or neon colours which are quite stimulating colours.

 If the room is shared between two kids then perhaps you can personalise each side of the room so that it feels a bit like they have their own space.
 This could be subtle differences in colour or dramatic contrasts in theme and style.